notch1p/tigris/README.md

 That works (in proving the above), but currently I've found no way to make WF recursion use the one we manually implemented so in reality we can't make use of this one in our termination proof.

-I still choose to import the fact above as an axiom instead of marking it partial is because it's just so obvious and it's just as obvious as proving that the function `transformPrim` terminates.
+I still choose to import the aforementioned prop as an axiom instead of marking recursive function that depends on this fact partial is because it's trivial and it's just as obvious as proving those functions terminates.

 > overall this shouldn't be a huge problem because the behavior described in the axiom is intended.

+### what about exhaustiveness checking?

+Planned, if I'm going to do it then it would be very similar to \[Maranget2007\][^1], just like OCaml.

 ## Specification